 Make sure the shop has the styles and designers you’re interested in, as well as helpful, knowledgeable and kind consultants that aren’t just in it for the sales commission!
 Personally I was drawn to smaller boutique bridal shops with a more personalized experience!

 I also have to give a shoutout to Park & Fifth, an amazing Canadian brand that recently launched a wedding dress line.
 Although I didn’t shop for a wedding dress here, I’ve bought MANY dresses from Park& Fifth and the experience and service is always incredible!
+My bridesmaids will also be getting their dresses from here!

 4. Try on Different Styles/Designers